Macy Alexander: Storylines

 Adam (Michael Swan) had found her and took her to Italy with him.
 While there, Macy, under the name Lena, fell in love with Lorenzo Barelli (Luigi Amodeo).
 She was noticed by Thorne when she was singing in a small Italian café, and when her mother Sally had a heart attack, she returned to Los Angeles with Lorenzo, who had become her husband.
 Thorne wasted no time in telling her that since she never signed the divorce papers they were still legally married, and after Macy realized she could never love Lorenzo the way she loved Thorne, Lorenzo left town and Macy and Thorne reunited.
 Unfortunately, at a time when he thought they were broken up, Thorne had indulged in a one-night stand with Macy's best friend and adoptive half-sister Darla (Schae Harrison).
 Around the same time Macy was having an emergency hysterectomy, Darla was discovering she was pregnant with Thorne's child.
 Although the plan was initially for Macy and Thorne to adopt the child (without Macy knowing Thorne was the father), once the truth came out Macy asks him for an annulment.

 Macy finds comfort in recovering alcoholic Deacon Sharpe (Sean Kanan).
 Their friendship becomes romantic and Macy helps Deacon pursue custody of his son "Little Eric" (Connor Carmody) and his daughter Hope Logan (Rachel and Amanda Pace).
 Macy partially helps Deacon to get revenge on Brooke, who Macy has not forgiven.
 Deacon and Macy married and began raising Eric (whom Deacon had won custody of) together, and things were finally back on track.
 When Oscar Marone (Brian Gaskill) opened a new nightclub in town, Macy agreed to perform on opening night, but enemies from Oscar's past tampered with the chandelier that night, which fell, severely injuring Macy.
 Although Macy hung on in the hospital in a coma for a few days, she never woke up, and her mother had to make the choice of whether or not to take her off life support.
-Sally's actual choice has never been revealed, but Macy is generally assumed to be dead due to the funeral.
+Sally's choice has never been revealed, though a funeral was held for Macy.
 When Thorne and Darla's daughter was born a few weeks later, she is named Alexandria in honor of Macy.